Three Tips for Taking Nerve Pain Medication

 Electrical stimulation.
 When you feel nerve pain, an electrical signal is being sent from a damaged nerve to your brain.
 Some treatments for nerve pain work by sending out their own electrical impulses.
 These charges seem to interrupt or block the pain signals, reducing the pain you feel.

 - PENS (percutaneous electrical nerve stimulation ) -- also called electroacupuncture -- delivers electrical stimulation to the nerves through acupuncture needles.
+The American Academy of Neurology deems this probably effective in treating diabetic nerve pain, but the treatment is not widely available.

 Other methods of electrical stimulation are more complex and require surgery.
 For instance, spinal cord stimulation involves implanting a device in the body that sends out electrical impulses to the spinal cord.
 For deep brain stimulation (DBS), a surgeon would implant electrodes in the brain.
 Generally, doctors only use these invasive approaches when everything else has failed.